scenaristeur/openai2horde/README.md

 # openai2horde

+- If you are like me with no GPU and no will to spend many, many €uros or $ to play with llms here is perharps a solution.
+- If you have a GPU and want to earn kudos, helping other, consider becoming a Horde Worker

 openai2horde allow you to use openai based tools like Microsoft Autogen, Auto-GPT and so many more in a decentralized way using Db0 Horde https://stablehorde.net/ & https://github.com/Haidra-Org/AI-Horde

 The horde is a crowdsourced distributed cluster of Image generation workers and text generation workers.
 If you like this service, consider joining the horde yourself!

 For more information, check the [FAQ](https://github.com/Haidra-Org/AI-Horde/blob/main/FAQ.md).
 Finally you can also follow the main developer's blog

-- become a  horde worker https://github.com/Haidra-Org/AI-Horde-Worker#readme
+- become a Horde worker https://github.com/Haidra-Org/AI-Horde-Worker#readme

-- see horde text workers [Scribes](https://stablehorde.net/api/v2/workers?type=text)
+- see Horde text workers [Scribes](https://stablehorde.net/api/v2/workers?type=text)

 # tests